d2l-ai/d2l-en/chapter_computer-vision/tranposed-conv.md

 Y == np.dot(W, X.reshape(-1)).reshape(2, 2)
 ```

 We can implement transposed convolution as a matrix multiplication as well by reusing `kernel2matrix`.
-To reuse the generated $W$, we construct a $2\times 2$ input, so the corresponding weight matrix will have a shape $(9,4)$, which is $W^T$.
+To reuse the generated $W$, we construct a $2\times 2$ input, so the corresponding weight matrix will have a shape $(9,4)$, which is $W^\top$.
 Let's verify the results.

 ```{.python .input}
 X = np.array([[0,1], [2,3]])